Chemiculs/qengine/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 ## Notes

+* You must target C++ 17 or higher as your language standard for the library to compile properly

 * Manipulating header info and morphing executable section will likely break virtualization tools such as VMProtect and Themida - I have not thoroughly tested this